 The music department is home to a lively community of faculty-directed performing ensembles.
+All students, majors and non-majors, are welcome in the department ensembles, which cover a wide variety of musical styles from all over the world.

 The Smith Jazz Ensemble rehearses once a week for two hours and plays music designed to teach jazz ensemble concepts (phrasing, articulation, swing feel) as well as give improvised solo space for all members.
 Though favoring the typical "Big Band" instrumentation (including vocalist), other instruments are welcome on an "as-needed" basis.
 Performing a minimum of four times each academic year, the group counts tunes as done by Basie, Ellington, and Sinatra plus more contemporary tunes among its repertoire.
 The group accepts members with all levels of prior jazz training.
 The Jazz Ensemble is directed by Genevieve Rose.